pingcap/docs/system-tables/system-table-inspection-result.md

 In the `config` diagnosis rule, the following two diagnosis rules are executed by querying the `CLUSTER_CONFIG` system table:

 * Check whether the configuration values of the same component are consistent.
 Not all configuration items has this consistency check.
-The white list of consistency check is as follows:
+The allowlist of consistency check is as follows:

     ```go
     // The whitelist of the TiDB configuration consistency check